 Children and young people are often overwhelmed by difficult feelings and it can be hard for them to share what is troubling them, particularly with parents and those closest to them.
 Our positive and supportive attitude can help a young person to gain insight into their feelings and patterns of behaviour and find possibilities for moving forward.
 We promote calming and relaxation techniques, the development of a sense of self and an understanding of others in order to help build confidence, self-esteem and a sense of balance in their lives.

-We work in an integrative way, in that I draw on a variety of approaches and interventions dependent on the needs of the individual child.
+We work in an integrative way, in that we draw on a variety of approaches and interventions dependent on the needs of the individual child.
 We often use play and creative arts, especially with younger children as we have found that it provides a great way for them to express themselves, test out ideas and explore different themes in their lives.
-Many older children also prefer this approach to a more verbal therapy so I am led by the needs of each individual client.
+Many older children also prefer this approach to a more verbal therapy so we are led by the needs of each individual client.

 Seeing a child struggling emotionally can be extremely painful and difficult for parents, carers and other family members.
-If you have a child or young person that you think might benefit from counselling, We would love to hear from you so that we can discuss your individual situation in more detail.
+If you have a child or young person that you think might benefit from counselling or our animal assisted therapy, we would love to hear from you so that we can discuss your individual situation in more detail.

 Alternative to counselling

-If you have a child that you feel would benefit from counselling but you are concerned about whether they will engage, you may like to consider our equine/animal facilitated therapy option.
+If you have a child that you feel would benefit from counselling but you are concerned about whether they will engage with a therapist in a room-based situation, you may like to consider our equine/animal assisted therapy option.

 Ready to find out more?